Thursday, August 13, 2020

 For information on COVID-19 exposures at the City of Surrey’s civic facilities including libraries, please click here.

 - Holds pick-up

-- Book returns (during branch open hours at Guildford branch)
+- Book returns (only during open hours at Clayton)

 - Limited browsing of shelves to self-select material

 - Wi-Fi (45-minute time limit)

 - Scanning (All locations except the Ocean Park and Port Kells branches)

 - Patron assistance and technology help (some limits apply)

 - If you do not wish to enter the library and would still like to borrow material, please call your local branch to discuss your options.

 - Group and silent study rooms